Just-in-Time (JIT)

 Just-in-Time (JIT) is a production strategy that strives to improve a business's return on investment by reducing in-process inventory and associated carrying costs.
 The philosophy is to receive goods only as they are needed in the production process, thereby reducing inventory costs and waste.

 Just-in-Time (JIT) is an inventory management strategy that aligns raw-material orders from suppliers directly with production schedules.
 In a pure JIT system, a car manufacturer doesn't store thousands of windshields in a warehouse.
 Instead, the windshield supplier delivers the exact number of windshields needed for that day's production run, arriving mere hours before they are installed on the assembly line.
+This approach eliminates the enormous overhead costs of maintaining, staffing, and insuring large storage facilities.
 The core philosophy is that inventory is waste.
 Storing parts costs money (rent, utilities, security), risks obsolescence (parts getting damaged or outdated), and ties up cash that could be used for R&D or dividends.
 By eliminating this buffer, companies become leaner and more profitable.
+This focus on "leanness" allows a company to respond more rapidly to changes in customer demand, as they aren't stuck with thousands of units of an older model or outdated components.
+The goal is to move from a "just-in-case" mindset to one where the focus is on speed and precision.
 JIT is not just about timing; it requires a culture of "Total Quality Management" (TQM).
 Because there is no backup stock, every single part delivered must be perfect.
 If a batch of tires is defective, the entire assembly line stops.
-This pressure forces suppliers and manufacturers into tight, collaborative relationships.
+This pressure forces suppliers and manufacturers into tight, collaborative relationships where trust and quality are paramount.
+In this environment, any error in the production chain is amplified, forcing immediate resolution rather than allowing problems to be hidden in piles of inventory.
+This high-stakes environment is what drives the extreme efficiency for which JIT is famous.

 Key Takeaways